This course is intended to serve as a broad introduction to the field of bioethics:

 2. Overview of the current state of the art of global ethics

-3. The major paradigms of western society (teleological, deontological and utilitarian models)
+3. The major paradigms of western society (teleological, deontological, utilitarian models and its variants)

-9. Contemporary issues on bioethics – study cases:
+6. Contemporary issues on bioethics and study cases:

 - Manipulation and genetic selection (prenatal diagnosis, enhancement technologies, genetic therapy)